-David Masterman has practiced for over 35 years in Northern Virginia.
+David Masterman has practiced for nearly 40 years in Northern Virginia.
 He is admitted to the bars of Virginia’s state and federal courts, and to the bar of the Supreme Court of the United States.
+By choice, however, for over three decades, his practice area has been exclusively family law.

-Mr. Masterman has served as chair of the family law section of the Arlington County Bar Association, the Virginia Trial Lawyers Association and, more recently, the Virginia State Bar.
-He served on the Board of Governors for the Family Law Section for 6 years and later on the Board of Governors of the General Practice Section of the Virginia State Bar for 2 years.
+Mr. Masterman had held a number of leadership positions in the legal community.
+He has served as chair of the family law section of the Arlington County Bar Association, the Virginia Trial Lawyers Association and the Virginia State Bar.
+He served on the Board of Governors for the Family Law Section for 6 years, on the Board of Governors of the General Practice Section of the Virginia State Bar for 2 years, and most recently, on the Board of the Virginia State Bar’s Diversity Conference, where he also served as chair.

 Mr. Masterman received his undergraduate degree with honors from Grinnell College, where he was elected to Phi Beta Kappa, and graduated from the University of Virginia School of Law.